 Australia to remove Chinese-made cameras from defence sites

-Sydney (AFP) – Australia will strip Chinese-made security cameras from some government buildings to ensure they are "completely secure", the country's defence minister said Thursday.
+Sydney (AFP) – Australia's defence department will strip its buildings of Chinese-made security cameras to ensure they are "completely secure", the government said on Thursday.

-It follows similar moves in the United States and Britain, which have both taken measures to stop government departments from installing Chinese-made cameras at sensitive sites.
+It follows similar moves in the United States and Britain, which have taken measures to stop government departments installing Chinese-made cameras at sensitive sites.

-Britain acted in November last year due to fears that Chinese companies could be forced to share intelligence with Beijing's security services.
+Both countries have expressed fears that Chinese companies could be forced to share intelligence collected by the cameras with Beijing's security services.

-The security cameras were installed at more than 200 Australian government buildings -- according to official figures compiled by an opposition politician -- including at least one run by the Department of Defence.
+At least 913 Chinese-made cameras have been installed across more than 250 Australian government buildings, according to official figures compiled by opposition politician James Paterson.

+This includes offices and facilities belonging to the departments of defence, foreign affairs and finance, as well as the attorney-general's department.

-Australian Defence Minister Richard Marles said officials would find and remove all cameras found within the defence department's vast collection of offices and facilities.
+Australian Defence Minister Richard Marles said officials would hunt down and remove all Chinese-made security cameras within its buildings.

 "It's a significant thing that's been brought to our attention and we're going to fix it," he told national broadcaster ABC.